waku-org/pm/FURPS/application/signal_network.md

 ## Usability

-1. Developers sets arbitrary session identifier.
-2. Developers selects discovered to connect to.
+1. Developers selects discovered nodes to connect to.

 ## Reliability